Miguel Vargas Player Props: Dodgers vs. Pirates

-The Los Angeles Dodgers and Miguel Vargas (.267 slugging percentage over his past 10 games, including one homer), take on starting pitcher Luis Ortiz and the Pittsburgh Pirates at Dodger Stadium, Tuesday at 9:10 PM ET.
+Miguel Vargas -- with an on-base percentage of .212 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on July 6 at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Pirates.
+In his previous game he had a hitless performance (0-for-2) against the Pirates.

 Miguel Vargas Game Info & Props vs. the Pirates